priyal-gopawat/Gallery-App/README.md

 - Adding image random image from internet from height and width input

 - Fetching labels and colors from image using Google ml kit

+- Saved data in shared preferences

+- use async task to get redirected Url

 ### Application Previews :